xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

   <div class="column" markdown="span">![cus-2.png]({{site.baseurl}}/attachments/ref_3K1pJExV/cus-2.png)</div>
 </div>

-## Enabling the 'Call for Price' option for products
+## Enabling the 'Call for Price' Option for Products

 The 'Call for price' option can be enabled: